PPhilip/Projects/README.md

 Projects
 ========

-Group of projects I have done
+This is a collection of various projects I have worked on in the past.